jamesmacwhite/ipset-netgear-r7000-dd-wrt/README.md

 ## Introduction

 `ipset` support is a somewhat challenging on DD-WRT because several key components for it are not built into the firmware.
-While DD-WRT can be extended by compiling and rolling your own firmware builds, this is a rather complex and overkill approach for adding additional packages.
-This repo is a collection of additional ipk packages and kernel modules for ipset support on DD-WRT.
+While DD-WRT can be extended by compiling userland tools and rolling your own firmware builds, this is a rather complex and overkill approach for adding additional packages.
+This repository is a collection of additional ipk packages and kernel modules for ipset support on DD-WRT.

+**Note:** These packages and modules are provided as is with no warranty/support.
+They have been tested on a R7000 running DD-WRT firmware, other router models may vary.

 ## Packages